timescale/promscale/README.md

 This is used as a dependency from the `timescale-observability` Helm chart and can be used as a dependency in your own custom Helm chart.

 ## Non-Helm installation methods

+Any non-helm installations also need to make sure the `drop_chunks` procedure on a regular basis (e.g. via CRON).
+We recommend executing it every 30 minutes.
+This is necessary to execute data retention policies according to the configured policy.
+This is set up automatically in helm.

 ### Binaries